Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Cellular Biology/Protein.md

 > [!abstract] Globular
 > (Of a protein) spherical

-## Denaturation / renaturation
+> [!abstract] Denaturation / renaturation

-Denaturation: loss of 3D structure when heated
+> Denaturation: loss of 3D structure when heated
-Renaturation: regain of 3D structure when cooled
+> Renaturation: regain of 3D structure when cooled

 ## Types